ethstorage/es-node/ethstorage/archiver/guide-devnet.md

 - The deployment of EthStorage contracts and BatchInbox contract that help to store batch data into EthStorage.
 - Launch an EthStorage node (es-node) in archiver mode.

+You will have an intuitive experience and clear understanding of the difference made by EthStorage archive service as a long-term data availability solution.

 ## Preparations

 ### Software Dependencies